MannLabs/alphakraken/README.md

 ### Deploying new code versions
 These steps need to be done on all machines that run alphakraken services.
 Make sure the code is always consistent across all machines!
+0. If in doubt, create a  backup copy of the `mongodb_data_$ENV` and `airflowdb_data_$ENV` folders (on the machine that hosts the DBs).
-1. Stop all docker compose services across all machines using the `down` command.
+1. Stop all docker compose services across all machines using the `./compose.sh --profile <some profile> stop` command.
 2. On each machine, pull the most recent version of the code from the repository.
 3. Check if there are any special changes to be done (e.g. updating `submit_job.sh` on the cluster, new mounts, new environment variables, manual database interventions, ..) and apply them.
 4. Start all docker compose services again, first the `infrastructure` services, then the `workers` services.
 5. Normal operation should be resumed after about 5 minutes.
 Depending on when they were shut down, some tasks could be in an `error` state though.
 Check after a few hours if some files are stuck and resolve the issues with the Airflow UI.